ClassPreloader/ClassPreloader/README.md

 What it actually does
 ---------------------

-This tool listens for each file that is autloaded, creates a list of files, wraps the code of each file in a namespace block if necessary, and writes the contents of every autoloaded file (in order) to a single PHP file.
+This tool listens for each file that is autloaded, creates a list of files, traverses the parsed PHP file using [PHPParser](https://github.com/nikic/PHP-Parser) and any visitors of a Config object, wraps the code of each file in a namespace block if necessary, and writes the contents of every autoloaded file (in order) to a single PHP file.

 Notice
 ------